connectedcars/node-object-validator/README.md

 Common options:

-* Optimized: Create optimized function and use this for validation (default: false)
+* optimized: Create optimized function and use this for validation (default: false)
-* Required: Is this validator required (default: true)
+* required: Is this validator required (default: true)
-* NullCheck: Enable or disable null check (default: true)
+* nullCheck: Enable or disable null check (default: true)
-* EarlyFail: Return on first error (default: false)
+* earlyFail: Return on first error (default: false)

 # How to use